microsoft/Azure_Synapse_Toolbox/AzureWorkbooks/README.md

-**This Template is a work in progress and should not be used in production.
+# This template is a work in progress and should not be used in production.

-***To use the template:
+## To use the template:
 1. Create a new workbook in Azure Monitor
 2. Click edit if you are not already in edit mode
 3. Click the advanced editor button